What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 III) Nutritional gingivitis

 Nutrition is important for not only the gums but also for the whole body.
-Severe nutrition deficiency can cause the pallor of the gingiva (gums) and heavy bleeding.
+Severe nutrition deficiency can cause pallor of the gingiva (gums) and heavy bleeding.
 Controlling nutrients can stop gingivitis.

 IV) Plaque-induced gingivitis